 Types of Child Abuse

-Abuse of children and young people can be categorised into four types – neglect, emotional abuse, physical abuse and sexual abuse.
+Abuse of children and young people can be categorized into four types – neglect, emotional abuse, physical abuse and sexual abuse.

 Neglect – where the child is suffering harm as a result of being deprived of food, clothing, warmth, hygiene, intellectual stimulation, supervision and safety, attachment to or affection from adults and medical care.

-Emotional abuse – where the relationship (as opposed to specific events) between a caregiver and a child is characterised by a lack of affection, approval, consistency and security.
+Emotional abuse – where the relationship (as opposed to specific events) between a caregiver and a child is characterized by a lack of affection, approval, consistency and security.

 Physical Abuse – non-accidental injury to the child